US Metro Real Estate Intelligence

 7 of 7 counties scored

-Augusta, GA-SC shows High internal divergence — the metro composite may obscure significant county-level differences.
-Richmond County contributes the most structural risk (High Risk, driven by affordability), while Burke County anchors the lower end (Low Risk).
+Augusta, GA-SC shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+Aiken County contributes the most structural risk (High Risk, driven by permit growth), while Columbia County anchors the lower end (Elevated).

 Within-metro factor percentiles (0 = lowest risk, 100 = highest risk)